-- Do not put on any lotion, cream, powder, deodorant, makeup, powder, or perfume.
+- Don’t put on any lotion, cream, powder, deodorant, makeup, powder, or perfume.

 - Leave valuables, such as credit cards and jewelry, at home.

-- Before you are taken into the operating room, you will need to remove your hearing aid(s), dentures, prosthetic device(s), wig, and religious articles, such as a rosary.
+- Before you’re taken into the operating room, you will need to remove your hearing aid(s), dentures, prosthetic device(s), wig, and religious articles.

 Once you arrive at the hospital, doctors, nurses, and other staff members will ask you to state and spell your name and date of birth many times.
 This is for your safety.
-Others with the same or similar names may be having surgery on the same day.
+People with the same or similar name may be having surgery on the same day.

-After changing into a hospital gown, you will meet your nurse.
-He or she will place an intravenous (IV) catheter into a vein, usually in your hand or arm.
-At first you will receive fluids through the IV, but it will be used later to give you anesthesia (medication to make you sleepy).
+You will change into a hospital gown and meet your nurse.
+They will place an intravenous (IV) line into a vein, usually in your hand or arm.
+At first you will get fluids through the IV, but it will be used later to give you anesthesia (medication to make you sleepy).
 Your doctor will explain the surgery, and answer any questions you have.
 When it’s time for your surgery, you will be brought into the operating room.

 Once you’re in the operating room, you will be attached to equipment to monitor your heart, breathing, and blood pressure.
 You will also receive oxygen through your nose or mouth.
 You will receive anesthesia through your IV to make you sleepy.

-During your surgery, your surgeon will make a small incision (surgical cut) on your abdomen (stomach area).
-He or she will put a small, telescope-like tool into the incision to see the inside your body.
-Carbon dioxide (gas) will be pumped into your abdomen so that your surgeon has room to work.
+During your surgery, your surgeon will make a small incision (surgical cut) on your abdomen (belly).
+They will put a small, telescope-like tool into the incision to see the inside your body.
+A gas (carbon dioxide) will be pumped into your abdomen so that your surgeon has room to work.

-Your surgeon will then make several small incisions so that other small tools can be put inside your body.
-The exact location and number of incisions is different depending on how the surgery is performed.
+Then, your surgeon will make more small incisions and place other small tools inside your body.
+The exact location and number of incisions depends on how the surgery is done.

 After Your Surgery